ryanrahmadifa/ryanrahmadifa.github.io/_posts/2023-12-30-rl-inventory-optimization.md

 ---
 layout: post
-title: a post with jupyter notebook
+title: rl for inventory optimization
 date: 2023-07-04 08:57:00-0400
 description: for the love of industrial engineering
 tags: reinforcement-learning